guyozeri1712/SQL-Project---Pair-Eyewear/README.md

 This project was completed as part of the "Data Bases" B.Sc. course in the Industrial Engineering & Management Department at Ben-Gurion University.

-It focuses on business analysis of data from Pair Eyewear, a website that sells customizable glasses and sunglasses.
+It focuses on business analysis of data from [Pair Eyewear]([url](https://paireyewear.com/)), a website that sells customizable glasses and sunglasses.
 The main process represented is the purchase of various types of eyewear and accessories.

 The work included:
 - Designing a **custom relational database schema**